Landau Theory of Causal Dynamical Triangulations: Introduction

 In any case, the fact that FPD-invariant effective theories are conceivable theories of dynamical geometry raises the following question: if CDT was describing a partially gauge-fixed but otherwise fully covariant theory, how would we construct a nonperturbative quantization of FPD-invariant theories in the spirit of dynamical triangulations, if not by introducing a foliation as in CDT?
 Most likely, the answer is that for FPD-invariant theories we should indeed use the same ensemble of triangulations as in CDT, in general with a different action, with more parameters (as for example in \cite{Anderson:2011bj}).
 And if a fully diffeomorphism-invariant continuum limit could ever be reached from such generalized CDT models, this should be found within a subspace of their full theory space, i.e.\ by a careful fine tuning of the couplings.
 Could we be so lucky that the standard CDT already sits in such a subspace?
 This might seem plausible, at least in two and three dimensions, where the CDT action is just a Regge discretization of the Einstein-Hilbert action, with cosmological and Newton constant.\footnote{Less so in four dimensions, where the CDT action has a third coupling, not appearing in the Einstein-Hilbert action.
 However, this is a minor point with respect to what we want to stress here.} Consider the example of a scalar model on a regular lattice.
 Typically, an anisotropic action will lead to an anisotropic continuum limit, while discrete rotation symmetry will result in full rotation invariance in the continuum limit (see for example \cite{Borji:2020snd}).
 That is, in this case, starting from an action which is a simple discretization of a rotation-invariant action, leads to the expected result, or in other words, the fine tuning is trivial.
 But rotation invariance is a global symmetry.
 Things are more complicated for gauge symmetries, as their breaking leads to new degrees of freedom: for example, HL gravity has a new scalar degree of freedom besides the massless spin-2 graviton.
 It is a well known fact that in the case that the gauge invariance of a quantum field theory is broken by a lattice or by a momentum cutoff, in order to restore it in the continuum limit, and thus recover the desired target theory, one needs a nontrivial fine tuning of all the possible breaking terms in the action, as for example extensively discussed in some lattice approach to chirality \cite{Testa:1997ia}, or in constructive \cite{Magnen:1992wv} and functional renormalization group \cite{Ellwanger:1994iz,Gies:2006wv} approaches to Yang-Mills theory.
-It seems reasonable to expect that recovering full diffeomorphism invariance in CDT would require some fine tuning along those lines.
+It seems reasonable to expect that recovering full diffeomorphism invariance in CDT would require some fine tuning along those lines, although a luckier scenario (with no tuning of new couplings) cannot be ruled out as we still have a very limited understanding of the CDT measure and continuum limit in higher dimensions.